 At Brandeis, most websites are edited using Cascade Server, our content management system (CMS).
 The CMS is a web-based application that provides a central place for website creation and editing.
-The Office of Digital Communications trains web editors on using the CMS and also best practices for adhering to Web Accessibility standards.

-Overview: Learn the basics of maintaining and editing a website the responsive web templates.
+Overview: Learn the basics of maintaining and editing a website the new web templates.
 As a web editor, you will learn best practices for editing web content at Brandeis, overview of responsive and accessible web content, how to navigate the CMS and how to and publish content.

 Audience: This class is mandatory for all web editors (regardless of templates used).